Frijol/climate-change/notes/energy/tidal.md

 # Tidal Power

+Tides cycle twice a day, consistently creating a harvestable energy source at the coast– which is where the majority of the world's population can be found.
+However, tidal power has not taken off as a major renewable resource.
+Partly, this is because the technology is still considered early-stage– and thus both expensive and risky.
+Partly, it's because not all tidal flows are created equal– greater tidal flows can be found in Norway, Alaska, New Zealand, and Scotland than in other parts of the world.

+*Questions: Why are those sites best– what is unique about their terrain?
+What is the exact argument for useful vs. not useful globally?*

+Most analysts discount tidal power as a solution to global renewable energy, citing tidal changes that are too small to be useful at population centers.

+There are two main implementations of tidal power.
+The older technology is a "tidal barrage", essentially a hydroelectric dam designed to flood an area as the tide rises, and slowly release the held water as the tide recedes.
+This is effective at generating power from existing technologies, but necessarily changes the environment (particularly disrupting the intertidal zone).

+The newer tidal technology is an underwater turbine called a tidal turbine, essentially a small, stout wind turbine analog.
+It turns with the in-and-out flow of the tides.
+A single tidal turbine generates much less electricity than a tidal barrage; the design intentionally leaves most of the water flow (and thus harvestable energy) undisturbed.
+One solution to generate more power is by creating "tidal fences", turbines side by side to multiply the energy generated.

+I posit that another approach to tidal turbines is to deploy them in smaller coastal communities– towns of a few hundred, in the remote areas which are most appropriate for tidal power from the perspective of tide height.
+These towns are often highly energy-dependent on expensive imported oil used to generate electricity locally; due to the high price of existing energy and potentially low expense of one or two tidal turbines, there is potential for greater energy independence and cost savings for residents.

 ## How it works

 - Major methods are tidal barrage (essentially a hydroelectric dam: open for inflow, close & run generator on outflow), tidal stream generator (underwater turbine), and dynamic tidal power (not defined but perhaps similar to wave mechanisms?)
 [Maehlum]